-We routinely share personal data with: Professional advisers who we instruct on your behalf or refer you to (such as lawyers, medical professionals, accountants, tax advisors or other experts); Other third parties where necessary to carry out instructions (such as financial institutions); Our insurers and brokers or bank; External service suppliers, representatives and agents that we use to make our business more efficient, (such as marketing agencies or IT support companies).
+We routinely share personal data with: Professional advisers who we instruct on your behalf or refer you to (such as lawyers, medical professionals, accountants, tax advisors or other experts); Other third parties where necessary to carry out instructions (such as government organizations or financial institutions); Our insurers and brokers or bank; External service suppliers, representatives and agents that we use to make our business more efficient, (such as marketing agencies or IT support companies).

 The following data sub-processors are utilized by Apiary during the course of normal business, and have been thoroughly reviewed to ensure their information security policies, standards, and guidelines meet or exceed Apiary's own safeguarding standards:

 How secure is my information with third party service providers?